Xe2024/PDFtool/README.md

-InvertColor is used to invert the color of the pdf
+InvertColor is used to invert the color of the pdf.
+Note : The pdf will be first grayscaled.